Ynn/selfstar/exercises/follow-me.md

 ## Exercise 3: Providing an administration service

 In this exercise, you will create an administration service to allow the configuration of your application.
-You will also create your first small manager that will automatically configure this service.
+You will also create your first small autonomic manager that will automatically configure this service.

 <u>Question 1 - Providing a configuration service</u>: In the getting started section, we explain [how to provide a service](/article/for-beginners/intro-services).
 You will now provide a service for configuring your application.